-1. Seasonal substructure: Extreme and anomalous Arctic winter seasons show a high variability in their substructure and the synoptic processes determining their anomaly magnitude.
-This magnitude can be due to a persistent seasonal anomaly of the same sign in one parameter such as it is the case for the constantly positive temperature anomaly during the exceptionally warm winter 2011/12 in the Kara and Barents Seas.
+- 1. Seasonal substructure.
+Arctic extreme and anomalous winter seasons show a high variability in their substructure and the synoptic processes determining their anomaly magnitude.
+This magnitude can be due to a persistent seasonal anomaly of the same sign in one parameter such as it is the case for the constantly positive temperature anomaly during the exceptionally warm winter 2011/12 in the Kara and Barents seas.
 However, also the combination of several noticeable but not exceptional seasonal anomalies can result in a similarly large anomaly magnitude.
-Furthermore, extreme conditions do not need to persist during a whole season as we can see for the winter of 2012/13 in the High Arctic, where several

-- 590 weeks of persistent cold and dry conditions caused seasonal anomalies that are sufficiently large for the season to be identified as anomalous. - 2.
-Atmospheric processes: Various synoptic processes can cause Arctic winters to become anomalous or extreme.
+Furthermore, extreme conditions do not need to persist during a whole season as we can see for the winter of 2012/13 in the High Arctic, where several weeks of persistent cold and dry conditions caused seasonal anomalies that are sufficiently large for the season to be identified as anomalous. - 2.
+Atmospheric processes.
+Various synoptic processes can cause Arctic winters to become anomalous or extreme.
 An increase in cyclone frequency often leads to enhanced transport of warm and moist air into the respective region, which is particularly important for the formation of precipitation in the higher latitudes.
 Episodes of prevailing atmospheric blocking usually favor the persistence of positive surface temperature anomalies due to subsidence-induced adiabatic warming.
 Recurrent synoptic events such as cyclones, blocking and CAO episodes can strongly influence the entire season, depending on their location relative to the considered region.
-Similarly, the absence of synoptic activity can be important for the development of extreme conditions as can be seen in the case of the High Arctic extreme winter 2012/13.
-Contrasting synoptic conditions can lead to extreme seasons in the Kara and Barents Seas, which, however, show very different characteristics.
-Further, the frequency of CAOs strongly influences surface temperature anomalies and changes in $E_S$ mainly due to the impact on air-sea interaction. - 3.
-Surface preconditioning: Regions with varying sea ice coverage can experience preconditioning due to long-term anomalies in sea ice concentration (SIC) and sea surface temperature (SST), leading to anomalous initial conditions at the beginning of the season and thus influencing the sea ice formation and $E_S$ throughout the following winter.
-Large SIC and SST anomalies, which developed and persisted throughout the preceding 1.5 years, led to record-low SIC and above average SST in the Kara and Barents Seas at the beginning of the winter of 2016/17.
-Due to the increased amount of open water area, predominantly negative surface heat flux anomalies prevailed throughout the season, resulting in an exceptionally negative seasonal $E_S$ anomaly.
+Similarly, the absence of synoptic activity can be important for the development of extreme conditions as can be seen in the case of the extreme High Arctic winter 2012/13.
+Contrasting synoptic conditions can lead to extreme seasons in the Kara and Barents seas, which, however, show very different characteristics.
+Further, the frequency of CAOs strongly influences surface temperature anomalies and changes in $E_S$ mainly due to the impact on air-sea interaction.

+K. Hartmuth et al.: Identification, characteristics and dynamics of Arctic extreme seasons

+3. Surface preconditioning.
+Regions with varying sea ice coverage can experience preconditioning due to longterm anomalies in sea ice concentration (SIC) and sea surface temperature (SST), leading to anomalous initial conditions at the beginning of the season and thus influencing the sea ice formation and $E{S}$ throughout the following winter.
+Large SIC and SST anomalies, which developed and persisted throughout the preceding 1.5 years, led to record-low SIC and above-average SST in the Kara and Barents seas at the beginning of the winter of 2016/17.
+Due to the increased amount of open-water area, predominantly negative surface heat flux anomalies prevailed throughout the season, resulting in an exceptionally negative seasonal $E{\rm S}$ anomaly.
 This suggests that extreme and anomalous seasons in regions with a climatological sea ice concentration between 10 % and 90 % can be caused by such a preconditioning, whereas extreme and anomalous seasons in regions with continuous sea ice extent are mainly driven by atmospheric processes.